ExpertiseModel/MuTAP/README.md

 - `[csv report filename (.csv)]` is a report on MS and list of surviving mutants.

 ## 5. Prompt augmentation
 The surviving mutant in step 4 indicates the weaknesses of `IUT'.
 In our prompt-based learning technique, `MuTAP` uses those mutants to imrove the effectivness of the `IUT`.
+The final output is named Augmented Unit Test (AUT).
 ```
 $ python augmented_prompt.py [prompt type] [dataset] [task_num] [script name] [output prefix name] [csv report filename (.csv)]
 ```